Permissions Management

 AutoScaling Administrator

-All operation permissions on all AS resources
+Full permissions for all AS resources

 System role